ZackeryRSmith/Reter/README.md

 - Gnome ( *Ubuntu* )
 - RXVT Color Terminal

-This library supports all UNIX terminals; however, not every terminal in the known universe have been tested.
+This library supports all UNIX terminals and POSIX systems; however, not every terminal in the known universe have been tested.
 If you have used this library for a terminal other than the above list without issues *(or with issues)*, then feel free to contact me *(or create an issue)* It would help drastically and I would really appreciate it!

 ## Modules using Reter